sateffen/coredns-ip-destination-guard/README.md

 - **MODE** is either `nft-local` or `nft-gateway`.
 Both values tell this plugin to use nftables, but `nft-local` tells it to use the output chain (so limit local connections), while `nft-gateway` tells it to use the forward chain (so limit forwarding connections).
-- **...IP-ALLOWLIST** is a list of IPs or CIDRs defining IPs or subnets, that are allowed by default, without any prior DNS request.
-You usually want to add at least your upstream DNS server, that's used by the *forward* plugin.
+- **...IP-ALLOWLIST** is a list of IPs or CIDRs defining IPs or subnets that are allowed by default without any prior DNS request.
+You usually want to add at least your upstream DNS server, which's used by the *forward* plugin.

 Exampe: